Administration Building

 Green Campus

 During the planning of the New Cairo Campus, the University chose to infuse the landscape with elements of the living environment, adding nearly 150 different species of plants – a mixture of international and native Egyptian – and more than 8,000 trees.
-AUC’s own Desert Development Center was involved in supplying and placing the plants to lay the foundation for the campus landscape with attention to the region’s climate.
+The back then, AUC’s Desert Development Center was involved in supplying and placing the plants to lay the foundation for the campus landscape with attention to the region’s climate.